 The cutaneous symptoms of NF1 can impact many people’s daily lives and mental health.
 Individuals can choose to undergo surgery to address their concerns, but the procedures are not covered under the Ontario Health Insurance Plan (OHIP) as they are considered cosmetic procedures.

 Consequently, the cost of such procedures may act as a barrier to those who would like to improve their quality of life, further worsening their mental health.

 With this survey, it is our vision that the information collected will improve awareness about the various challenges associated with cutaneous symptoms of NF1 and alleviate the burden of surgery costs.
 Through this project, we hope to improve the physical and mental wellbeing of those affected by the skin-related symptoms of NF1.

 The International Neurofibromatosis Skin and Mental Health Survey collects information about Canadians living with neurofibromatosis type 1 (NF1) and their experiences with this disorder, particularly regarding cutaneous (skin-related) symptoms and their impact on mental health.

 The information gathered will then be analyzed and drafted into a report that will be used to better inform the public and the government about the cutaneous symptoms of NF1 and its mental health effects.

 2018-2019 Survey Results

-The National Neurofibromatosis Skin and Mental Health Project also documents the lived experiences of attendees of the annual Neurofibromatosis Camp Weekend using a video.
+The International Neurofibromatosis Skin and Mental Health Project also documents the lived experiences of attendees of the annual Neurofibromatosis Camp Weekend using a video.
 Through this initiative, our goal is to bring a broader, deeply engaged and nuanced view of the multitude of ways in which the quality of life of individuals with NF1 is impaired due to its cutaneous manifestations.

 2018 NF Camp Video